Note: Our best CRM software round-up has been fully updated. This feature was first published in May 2014.

 These are all well implemented with some useful features.
 You can track your customer's social media, attach documents and emails to their records, tag contacts or organise them in lists, create tasks and view your schedule in the calendar.

-Capsule CRM doesn't offer much more functionality itself, but the Professional plan does support lots of valuable integrations – Google Apps, email tracking, telephone and VoIP services, job and time tracking, contracts, proposals, accounting, helpdesks and more.
+The basic Capsule CRM solution doesn't offer much more functionality itself, but the Professional plan does support lots of valuable integrations – Google Apps, email tracking, telephone and VoIP services, job and time tracking, contracts, proposals, accounting, helpdesks and more.

-Capsule's free account is too basic to be useful (maximum 2 users, 250 contacts, 10MB storage), but if you only need the business fundamentals, the Premium plan deserves a closer look.
+Capsule's free account is too basic to be useful (maximum 2 users, 250 contacts, 10MB storage), but if you only need the business fundamentals, the Professional plan deserves a closer look - especially at this price!

 HubSpot CRM stands out immediately for its pricing model.
 There are no unusably limited 'free' plans, no vast matrix of other accounts to browse – instead the core CRM is entirely free, and you only pay if you need to add extra sales or marketing modules.